 Perennials: This product suppresses perennial grasses listed in this section to serve as a substitute for mowing.
 Use 4.5 fl oz of this product per acre when treating Kentucky bluegrass, tall fescue, fine fescue, orchardgrass, or quackgrass.
 Apply 12 fl oz of this product per acre when treating bermudagrass.
-Apply 4.5 to 8 fl oz of this product per acre when treating bahagrass.
+Apply 4.5 to 8 fl oz of this product per acre when treating bahiagrass.
 Use the higher rates when grass is under heat stress.
-Apply 3 pints of this product per acre when treating to zor dust per acre when treating this product per acre when treating this product per acre when treating to perform the performance of the performan
+Apply 3 pints of this product per acre when treating torpedograss or paragrass.
+Apply treatments in 10 to 20 gallons of spray solution per acre.